snoonetIRC/website/content/community/trollchromosomes.md

 **What is the most popular post of all time in the subreddit?**

 * This is the most popular post and honestly I think it represents us pretty well sometimes: <a href="http://redd.it/2adbdt">http://redd.it/2adbdt</a>.
-But we don’t really have a lot of posts in {{< subreddit_link TrollChromosomes >}}, you should probably check TrollY and TrollX for their most popular posts.
+But we don't really have a lot of posts in {{< subreddit_link TrollChromosomes >}}, you should probably check TrollY and TrollX for their most popular posts.

 **Do you have any favorite quotes or posts from your users?**